benwilcock/backstagecon-2023/README.md

 ...
 ```

-For Text Generation Web UI server (with the `openai` extension loaded):
+To use Text Generation Web UI server (with the `openai` extension loaded) as the backend API:

 ```yaml
 ...